 Maersk Tankers has been a leader in safety at sea, which was demonstrated by the introduction of the world’s first double-hulled supertanker in 1993.

 The fleet of VLCCs was divested in 2014 and the last Liquefied Petroleum Gas carrier was sold in 2013, as Maersk Tankers focused its business on product tankers.

 In 2016, the Board of Directors of A.P.
 Møller – Mærsk A/S announced that Maersk Tankers was to become an independent company.

 On 20 September 2017, it was announced that Maersk Tankers will be acquired by APMH Invest A/S, a subsidiary of A.P.
-Møller Holding A/S. The transaction was closed in October 2017.
+Møller Holding A/S. The transaction was closed on 10 October 2017.

 In 2019, the company launched the Shaping the Future strategy as its new business strategy.
 Shaping the Future is aimed at positioning Maersk Tankers as an industry leader by delivering attractive returns to shareholders and partners and reducing the company’s CO2 emissions by 30%, while driving best practice across the industry.